Friday, March 27, 2026

 This is as many know The Biblical Reckoning, the year begins with the month Aviv later named Nissan and ends with Adar.
 All the traditions about alternate New Years including the popular Tishrei New Year are Extra-Biblical, the only Biblically ordained reckoning for the year is the one that starts with Aviv.

-Weebs also eventually learns that while Japan nominally uses the Gregorian Calendar a lot about how they do things is clearly built around years that begin with April and end with March.
+Weebs also eventually learn that while Japan nominally uses the Gregorian Calendar a lot about how they do things is clearly built around years that begin with April and end with March.
 Including their School Year.

 As a former fan of Wrestling I miss the days when the WWE’s calendar truly revolved around WrestleMania, that event in late March or early April was a culmination of many months of build up and then the Raw the day after felt like a new beginning.